Celia Bolton – Physiotherapist

 Jo has recently joined Innerstrength, holding dual qualifications in both psychology and physiotherapy.
 She initially qualified in physiotherapy in 1990 and subsequently worked as a physiotherapist for 20 years before pursuing a passionate interest in mind-body health and retraining as a psychologist.
 She studied an honours degree in psychology before going on to study a Masters of Psychology/PhD through Monash University.
 Jo’s PhD thesis explored psychological risk and particularly resilience factors associated with coping with chronic pain.
 Jo has experience in treating a range of psychological conditions.
-She uses a variety of therapies that include cognitive-behavioural, acceptance and schema based approached.
+She uses a variety of therapies that include cognitive-behavioural, acceptance and schema based approaches.
 Jo provides individualised, respectful and evidence-based psychology treatment.
 She works in a highly collaborative manner to help her clients achieve meaningful and lasting change.

 - Psychological management of chronic pain